 Network Knowledge: The Key to Beating Lateral Movement

-As an example, say that your router deviates from its baseline configuration.
-You need to be able to identify what those changes were in order to figure out if they’re part of suspicious activity on the network.
-Regardless of whether they’re benign or malicious, you then need to understand how those changes impact the rest of the environment at large and whether/how those events tie into operational uptime.
+As an example, imagine that your router deviates from its baseline configuration.
+You need to be able to identify what those changes were in order to figure out if they’re part of suspicious activity.
+Regardless of whether they’re benign or malicious, you then need to understand how those changes impact the rest of the environment at large and whether, or how, those events impact operational uptime.

 Detective-Based Controls to the Rescue